learning-zone/java-basics/jsp-questions.md

 When the user `page.jsp` follows the link to the page , he sends an http request to the server `GET /page.jsp`.
 Then, based on this request and the text of the page itself, the server generates a java class, compiles it and executes the resulting servlet, which forms a response to the user in the form of a representation of this page, which the server redirects back to the user.

 #### Q. What are the life-cycle methods for a jsp?
+The JSP life cycle consists of several phases that are managed by the JSP container:

+* **Translation** - checking and parsing the JSP page code to create the servlet code.
+* **Compilation** - compilation of the servlet source code.
+* **Class Loading** - loading a compiled class into memory.
+* **Instantiation** - the implementation of the constructor without the parameter of the loaded class for initialization in memory.
+* **Initialization** - calling the `init()` method of the JSP class object and initializing the servlet configuration with the initial parameters that are specified in the deployment descriptor (`web.xml`).
+After this phase, the JSP is able to handle client requests.
+Typically, these phases occur after the first client request (i.e., lazy loading), but you can configure the loading and initialization of JSP at the start of the application, similar to servlets.
+* **Request Processing** - the long life cycle of processing client requests with a JSP page.
+Processing is multithreaded and similar to servlets - for each request a new thread, objects are created, `ServletRequest` and the `ServletResponseservice` methods are executed.
+* **Destroy** is the last phase of the JSP life cycle in which its class is removed from memory.
+This usually happens when you turn off the server or unload the application.

 #### Q. How to disable caching on back button of the browser?
 #### Q. What are the different tags provided in JSTL?
 #### Q. How to disable session in JSP?